trodemaster/packer-win-pc/README.md

 ***packer.io templates &amp; scripts for building private cloud optimized Windows OS images.***
 If your unclear what packer templates are about check http://packer.io

 This template is used to create both VMware ESXi and OpenStack/KVM templates of Windows 10.
 It utilzes Windows RM and PowerShell scripts to build the latest OS with the modern tools.
+These images use virtio/pvscsi intefaces for the boot disk for optimized IO.

 **Prerequsits**